onuralpb/todox/README.md

-# Todox - Javascript TodoList with webpack and ES6 modules
+# todox - Javascript TodoList

 the following technologies were used: